 Experienced vendors can help with the challenges of moving from an old billing system to a new one: migration, integration, and customization, for example.
 And, when problems arise, they can respond quickly — 24/7 if you are operating globally — with skilled, professional staff.

 Some companies consider their billing system as a basic utility.
 In fact, it is central to delivering a great customer experience and underpins revenue management.
-Choosing a reliable billing platform that specifically meets the needs of the web hosting industry helps avoid problems, save time, and guarantee customer satisfaction in the neverending pursuit of continued growth.
+Choosing a reliable hosting billing software platform that specifically meets the needs of the web hosting industry helps avoid problems, save time, and guarantee customer satisfaction in the neverending pursuit of continued growth.